TNG/ArchUnit/README.md

 ## Predefined rules and elements

-By convention a lot of predefined `DescribedPredicates` can be found within various static inner classes named `Predicates` within the ArchUnit core class, that the respective predicate targets.
-For example there exists `JavaClass.Predicates.simpleName(String)` to match `JavaClasses` by their simple name.
-Likewise there exists `HasName.Predicates.name(String)` to match any class implementing `HasName` by their name.
+By convention a lot of predefined `DescribedPredicate`s can be found within various static inner classes named `Predicates` within the ArchUnit core class that the respective predicate targets.
+For example there is `JavaClass.Predicates.simpleName(String)` to match `JavaClasses` by their simple name.
+Likewise there is `HasName.Predicates.name(String)` to match any class implementing `HasName` by their name.
 This can for example be used on a `JavaClass` to match the fully qualified class name or on a `JavaMethod` to match the method name.